-The current model can be considered a first approximation to a more detailed model that incorporates additional factors to broaden the scope of behaviour accounted for.
-Previous studies have shown that comprehension performance varies quite widely, even between experienced users (Peebles & Ali, 2009; Ali & Peebles, submitted; Peebles & Ali, in preparation).
-For example, the order in which effects were identified varied, often as a result of the relative visual salience of the graphical features being displayed (e.g., very large main effects were often identified rapidly).
-Also, explicitly identifying simple effects was uncommon and other effects were sometimes overlooked by experienced users.
+Previous studies have shown that comprehension performance varies widely, even between experienced users (Peebles & Ali, 2009, in preparation; Ali & Peebles, in press).
+For example, the order in which effects are identified varies, either due to the effects of particular Gestalt principles of perceptual organisation (Ali & Peebles, in press), as a result of experts' familiarity with common patterns, or the relative visual salience of the graphical features being displayed (e.g., very large main effects).
+In addition to the core interpretative knowledge therefore, the current model also incorporates explicit pattern recognition rules to account for the speed and sequential order of expert interpretations.

-This variation in performance is no doubt due to a number of factors including the different effects of visual salience and Gestalt principles of perceptual organisation operating (Ali & Peebles, submitted), and varying levels of graph knowledge and working memory capacity etc. In addition, previous studies compared expert and novice performance on both bar and line graph formats and showed that the interpretations of all users (but novices in particular) were affected by the format used.
-Specifically, line graphs users are influenced to attend to the legend variable while bar graph users attend to the two IVs more equally (Peebles & Ali, 2009; Ali & Peebles, submitted; Peebles & Ali, in preparation).
+Previous studies have also compared expert and novice performance on both bar and line graph formats and showed that the interpretations of all users (but novices in particular) were affected by the format used.
+Specifically, line graphs users are influenced to attend to the legend variable while bar graph users attend to the two IVs more equally (Peebles & Ali, 2009, in preparation; Ali & Peebles, in press).
 Broadening the scope of the model further, other factors such as domain knowledge and the number of variable levels (Shah & Freedman, 2011) should also be addressed.

-The current model provides a solid basis from which to explore hypotheses concerning the mechanisms underlying this broader range of behaviour.
+The current production set is sufficient to process any 2×2 data set of three variables to produce an appropriate interpretation similar to the trace in Appendix A. The model therefore provides a solid basis from which to explore hypotheses concerning the mechanisms underlying a broader range of behaviour.
 These hypotheses will take the form of enhanced or reduced declarative graph or domain knowledge, additional recognition productions, and mechanisms to represent visual salience.
 A more comprehensive model must also bring ACT-R's subsymbolic mechanisms that govern memory retention, retrieval, and learning processes into play as these no doubt have a significant effect on strategy choice and eye movement patterns (Peebles & Cheng, 2003).